EnterpriseDu/GRP_Solver/README.md

   1. Enter the directory 'GRP_solver/'.
   2. Run 'make'.
-  3. Include the header 'GRP_solver/inc/Riemann_solver.h' in the file call the solvers.
+  3. Include the header 'GRP_solver/inc/Riemann_solver.h' in the source file where the solvers are called.
   4. Link to the library 'GRP_solver/GRP_Solver.a' when compiling your programm.